We delivered financial security to those who delivered the mail.

 By 1975, our membership grew to include many more members of the community so we changed our name to Buckeye State Credit Union.
 We continued to help members save and obtain consumer loans through payroll deduction and financial counseling.

 From 1989 to 1999, we merged with eight other credit unions, keeping the name Buckeye State Credit Union, adding services and technology.
-Since then, Buckeye State Credit Union has tripled in size, serving the region with five branches.
+Since then, Buckeye State Credit Union has tripled in size, serving the region with four branches.

 Buckeye State Credit Union continues to be a progressive credit union both in operations and the lending portfolio offerings, earns excellent ratings from insurers and auditors, and is a sound and well-managed financial institution.